 - 1. The first team of the sport needs to have had a minimum of 5 fixtures in the year. - 2.
-The pupil must have attended 80% of first team practices and played in all first team matches/events for which selected in a particular code during the term in which that sport is played. - 3.
+The pupil must have attended 80% of first team practices and played in all first team matches/events for which selected in a particular code during the term in which that sport is played (taking injury/coaches discretion into consideration). - 3.
 The pupil displays sportsmanship, pride and loyalty in the school.